 This easy Chocolate Orange Loaf Cake takes 15 minutes to make in only one bowl!
 Rich, decadent, and packed full of orange flavour, this makes a perfect cake for the Holiday season and any special occasion.

 I'm so excited to bring you this easy-to-make Chocolate Orange Cake recipe.
-Just like with my French Yogurt Cake, Italian Plum Cake and Earl Grey Tea Cake - it can be thrown together quickly in one-bowl and with no special equipment.
+Just like with my French Yogurt Cake, Italian Plum Cake and Earl Grey Tea Cake - they can be thrown together quickly in one bowl and with no special equipment.

 Chocolate orange has to be one of my favourite all-time flavour combinations.
 This simple loaf cake has two types of chocolate and two types of orange so that we can max out on flavour.

-This cake has the most incredible moist and fluffy texture.
+This cake has an incredibly moist and fluffy texture.
 It's light and tender with little pockets of melted orange chocolate throughout.
 And the smell is seriously out of this world!

 🌟 Why You'll Love This Recipe